 Meals are professionally catered and included in the price of accommodations.
 Most meals are served buffet-style with separated ingredients from which participants can pick and choose, and which should include options for the most common dietary restriction categories (typically either vegetarian/vegan or low-carb/paleo/gluten-free).
 A menu will be made available several months in advance to help clarify what to expect and enable those with additional restrictions or concerns to ask questions and plan accordingly.

 (It is also a well-established tradition for attendees to bring regional or international delicacies and desserts–or the ingredients to make them–to share with fellow participants.)

 The bus departs from the airport promptly at 4 pm each opening Sunday.
-Those who are flying should aim to arrive before 3 pm or risk having to make the very expensive trip by taxi (the bus cannot wait).
+Those who are flying should aim to arrive before 3 pm or risk having to make the very expensive trip by taxi (the bus cannot wait for you and there are no other public transportation options; the cost of this trip by taxi is around $175 + tip).
 Those who cannot arrive or depart in time on the same day as the bus are suggested to stay at one of the hotels near the airport, especially those which offer free airport shuttles.
 The return trip is made on the closing Sunday morning of each week, with the charter bus arriving to the airport by approximately 12 noon.
 Departing flights should be scheduled to leave no earlier than 2 pm.